tAndreani/DNA-Demethylation-Gadd45/README.md

 # Methylation
-Collection of scripts to detect Differentially Methylated Regions in control Vs Knock Down samples.
+Collection of scripts to detect Differentially Methylated Regions and perform downstream enrichment analysis at several genomic features of mouse ES cells.